Liz Riesen, RD

-Seed Cycling is the practice of adding in 2 tablespoons of specific seeds daily.
+Seed Cycling is the practice of adding in 2 tablespoons of a specific combination of seeds daily.
 There are a variety of ways you can add in seeds to your diet.
-I included my favorite ways at the end of this article.
+I included my favorite ways to add seeds into my diet at the end of this article.

 What is Seed Cycling?